What are physiotherapy students saying about teaching staff?

 How do high student-to-staff ratios affect learning?

 Large cohorts dilute individual feedback in practical teaching and can slow progression on skills that require observation and correction.
-Providers mitigate this by structuring small‑group rotations, deploying trained teaching assistants for coached practice, and scheduling predictable office hours and feedback windows.
-Students judge quality on consistency: timely access to staff, clear expectations and reliable follow‑up.
+Providers mitigate this by structuring small-group rotations, deploying trained teaching assistants for coached practice, and scheduling predictable office hours and feedback windows.
+Students judge quality on consistency: timely access to staff, clear expectations, and reliable follow-up.
+When those basics hold, students are more likely to feel supported even in a busy cohort.

 What did COVID-19 change and what remains?

-Rapid shifts to online and hybrid delivery prompted innovation in demonstrations, video resources and simulated practice.
-Students welcome reusable digital assets, but they still prioritise hands‑on coaching and consistent on‑site support.
-Blended models that keep the best of both—recorded demonstrations to prepare, in‑person labs to refine technique, and short debriefs to close the loop—sustain learning quality.
+Rapid shifts to online and hybrid delivery prompted innovation in demonstrations, video resources, and simulated practice.
+Students welcome reusable digital assets, but they still prioritise hands-on coaching and consistent on-site support.
+Blended models work best when recorded demonstrations help students prepare, in-person labs refine technique, and short debriefs close the loop.

 How Student Voice Analytics helps you

-• Surfaces where staff behaviours drive high sentiment for Teaching Staff and availability, and where operations (e.g., timetabling) pull sentiment down—at provider, department and programme levels.
+• Surfaces where staff behaviours drive high sentiment for Teaching Staff and availability, and where operations such as timetabling pull sentiment down at provider, department, and programme levels.

 • Tracks topic share and tone over time for physiotherapy and peer disciplines, enabling like-for-like comparisons and targeted actions.